 Underground on Mount Faber are several concrete lined rooms.
-They are not really particularly well known, but they have often been visited by the inquisitive/explorers, to whom the location is well known.
-These rooms are sometimes referred to as being bunkers.
-However, this is incorrect.
+They are not really particularly well known, but they have often been visited by the inquisitive/explorers.
+These rooms are sometimes incorrectly referred to as being bunkers.
+However, bunkers they are not.
 This subterranean complex, built in 1936, was an integral and important part of Faber Fire Command.
-Its title was the Fortress Plotting Room.
+Its title was the Faber Fire Command Fortress Plotting Room.

-A Fortress Plotting Room was where information from Fortress Observation Posts was received, plotted and the required information extracted and then acted on.
+A Fortress Plotting Room was where information about naval targets was received from Fortress Observation Posts, plotted and the required information extracted and then acted on.
 There were two Fortress Plotting Rooms in Singapore.
-The other was part of Changi Fire Command.
-Counter bombardment gun batteries each had a Battery Plotting Room, which received information from the relevant Fortress Plotting Room.
-Another Plotting Room was in the Combined Battle HQ at Fort Canning.
+The other was Changi Fire Command Fortress Plotting Room.
+In addition to the Fortress Plotting Rooms, Counter Bombardment gun batteries each had a Battery Plotting Room, which received information from the relevant Fortress Plotting Room and their respective Battery Observation Posts.
+There was also a Plotting Room in the Combined Battle HQ at Fort Canning.

-The counter bombardment batteries were; Johore & Buona Vista 15-Inch Batteries, Connaught & Tekong 9·2-Inch Batteries, and the Sphinx 6-Inch Battery.
-The remaining gun batteries were classed as Close Defence Batteries, and as such did not require plotting rooms.
+The Counter Bombardment batteries were; Johore & Buona Vista 15 Inch Batteries, Connaught & Tekong 9·2 Inch Batteries, and the Sphinx 6 Inch Battery.
+The remaining gun batteries were classed as being Close Defence Batteries, and as such did not require plotting rooms.

 In Penang, there were plotting rooms for the Batu Maung and Auchry Batteries.

-Fortress Plotting Rooms contained a Range-finding Exchange (telephone), Fortress Plotters to track shipping targets on charts, Fall-of-Shot Indicators, Fire Direction Table, Ballistic Correction Calculator and other equipment to collate incoming information about the range, speed and course of targets.
+Fortress Plotting Rooms contained a Range-finding Exchange (telephone), Fortress Plotters to track shipping targets on charts, Fall-of-Shot Indicators, Fire Direction Table, Ballistic Correction Calculators and other equipment to collate incoming information about the type of target and its range, speed and course.

 The Fall of Shot Encoder enabled the Fortress Plotting Room to take fall of shot observations from two Fortress Observation Posts and convert them into Clock Code.